danielguoo/civix/civix-backend/README.md

 ### Special Endpoints

 * http://localhost:8000/admin/ - Manage objects in the database
-* http://localhost:8000/docs/ - Documentation for client-side endpoints
+* http://localhost:8000/docs/ - Documentation for client-side endpoints (View all endpts)